 Should I take a guided tour or travel independently?

-There are a number of tours around the Cameron Highlands that visit the above attractions.
-For most people, i would recommend visiting these attractions independently as they are hugely over priced.
+There are a number of tours that visit the Cameron Highlands attractions listed above.
+For most people, i would recommend visiting these attractions independently as the tours are hugely over priced.

 You can rent a scooter at a reasonable rate from Tanah Rata or there is a bus that runs between the local towns for RM1.50 (approx £0.30/$0.36), you can catch this every hour from Tanah Rata bus station.